 - 1. The reallocation of contracts between projects (i.e., project substitution) will not be allowed. - 2.
 All projects must be built as submitted in the initial application.
-All initial applications will require a detailed site diagram showing the locations of the solar panels on the parcel (ground mounted) or roof (roof mounted) where they will be located.
-Photographic documentation will be required that the final project is located in the same section of the parcel (ground mounted) or on the same building (roof mounted) as the initial application.
+All For ground-mounted systems only, all initial applications will require a detailed site diagram showing the locations of the solar panels on the parcel (ground mounted) or roof (roof mounted) where they will be located.
+Photographic documentation will be.
+For projects that are required that the final project is to be located in the same section of the parcel (ground mounted) or on the same building (roof mounted) as in the initial application (more detail can be found in the section on Part II project submission requirements, later in this Guidebook), photographic documentation of this will be required.
 If a project does not meet these requirements, it will not be considered eligible to receive REC payments and the Approved Vendor will have the option to resubmit the project.
 However, the resubmittal will be placed at the end of any waitlists that had previously been established for that Group/category, will be at the price of the Block open at the time, and will require a new application fee.
 All projects must be developed using the interconnection agreement applicable to the selected project.